-Fiat SpA, the Italian automaker, lost out last week to the Canadian car parts maker in bidding for Germany-based Opel and UK brand Vauxhall, but Fiat Chief Executive Sergio Marchionne said the deal was not yet sealed.
+Fiat, the Italian automaker, lost out last week to the Canadian car parts maker Magna in bidding for General Motors Corp's Germany-based Opel and British brand Vauxhall, but Fiat Chief Executive Sergio Marchionne said the deal was not yet sealed.

-The interest is still there, it doesn't depend on us, he told reporters on the margins of a police ceremony.
+The interest is still there, it doesn't depend on us, he told reporters on the margins of a police ceremony in this northwestern city where Fiat is based.
 The deal technically is not closed, we will see.

-Marchionne added that Fiat had not yet used a 1 billion euro ($1.4 billion) line of credit from banks.
+Marchionne said Fiat had not yet used a 1.0 billion euro ($1.4 billion) line of credit it had with the banks.

 Fiat has said its focus is turning around ailing U.S. car maker Chrysler.
 Marchionne had seen Opel as key to his goal of putting Fiat in the top ranks of world automakers by output.

 Berlin clinched a deal last week with Magna and the U.S. government that includes state-backed loans and loan guarantees worth 4.5 billion euros.
-The deal aims to shield the company and thousands of jobs from General Motors Corp's Chapter 11 bankruptcy filing.
+The deal aims to shield the company and thousands of jobs from GM's Chapter 11 bankruptcy filing.

-Magna International Inc and Russian bank Sberbank agreed in principle on May 29 to take a combined 55 percent stake in Opel, with Magna lending 300 million euros to cover short-term needs.
+Magna and Russian bank Sberbank agreed in principle on May 29 to take a combined 55 percent stake in Opel, with Magna lending 300 million euros to cover short-term needs.